rajkumar7859/All_React_app/Geektrust_assign1/TeeRex_Store/README.md

 3.Filter screen
 5.Shopping cart screen

-The catalog screen is the main screen of the application.
+The **Catalog Screen** is the main screen of the application.
 It displays a list of T-shirts, each represented by a card.
 The card contains the T-shirt's image, name, and price.
 The cards are arranged in a grid layout to maximize screen real estate.
 The catalog screen has a search bar and a filter button in the top navigation bar.

 ## Technologies Used

-The T-shirt store web application was built using HTML, CSS, JavaScript and React.js, no third party libraries.
-The application is responsive and can be viewed on desktop and mobile devices.

-### Implementation Details
+- **HTML**, **CSS**, **JavaScript**, and **React.js** (without third-party libraries)
+- Fully responsive, adaptable for both desktop and mobile devices

+## 🚀 Features & Functionality

-#### Catalog Screen
+#### 1. 📦 Catalog Screen
-The catalog screen is implemented using an HTML grid layout to display the T-shirts in a responsive format.
-Each T-shirt is represented by a card that includes an image, name, and price.
-Clicking on a card adds the T-shirt to the shopping cart.
-The search bar and filter button are implemented using HTML form elements and JavaScript event listeners.
+- Displays a list of T-shirts, each shown in a card with an image, name, and price.
+- Clicking on a card adds the T-shirt to the **shopping cart**.
+- Includes a **search bar** to find specific T-shirts.
+- Features a **filter button** to narrow down selections by various criteria.

-#### Search Screen
+#### 2. 🔍 Search Screen
-The search screen is implemented using an HTML form element to capture the user's search query.
-The search results are generated using JavaScript and displayed in the same format as the catalog screen.
-The back button is implemented using a JavaScript event listener.
+- Allows users to enter keywords and search through the available T-shirts.
+- Displays search results in a grid layout identical to the catalog screen.
+- Includes a **back button** to return to the main catalog.

-#### Filter Screen
+#### 3. 🎛️ Filter Screen
-The filter screen is implemented using HTML form elements to capture the user's filter criteria.
-The filter results are generated using JavaScript and displayed in the same format as the catalog screen.
-The back button is implemented using a JavaScript event listener.
+- Users can filter T-shirts by:
+  - Gender
+  - Color
+  - Price Range
+  - Type (e.g., full-sleeve, half-sleeve)
+- Filtered results appear in the same layout as the catalog screen.
+- **Back button** to return to the catalog.

-#### Shopping Cart Screen
+#### 4. 🛒 Shopping Cart Screen
-The shopping cart screen is implemented using HTML and JavaScript.
-The contents of the shopping cart are stored in a JavaScript object and displayed in a table format.
-The user can increase the quantity of items, delete items, and proceed to checkout.
-The back button is implemented using a JavaScript event listener.
+- Displays all the items added to the cart.
+- Users can:
+  - View item quantities and prices
+  - Increase or decrease item quantities
+  - Remove items from the cart
+  - Proceed to **checkout**
+- **Back button** to return to the catalog.

-#### Quantity Limits
+#### 5. 📏 Quantity Limits
-The quantity limits are implemented using JavaScript.
-Each T-shirt type has a maximum quantity that is stored in a JavaScript object.
-When a user adds a T-shirt to the shopping cart, the quantity is checked against the maximum quantity.
-If the quantity exceeds the maximum, an error message is displayed.
+- Each T-shirt type has a predefined maximum quantity.
+- If a user attempts to add more than the available stock, an error message is shown.

 ## Functionality
 The T-shirt store web application has the following functionality: